Skip to content

 Adding custom headers to requests

-Some applications built with ExeOutput for PHP are just custom browsers used to navigate websites.
-It is possible to add custom headers to the HTTP request headers, so that you can identify the user by passing some ID of the browser/machine being used from and take appropriate actions.
+Some applications built with ExeOutput for PHP function as custom browsers used to navigate websites.
+It is possible to add custom headers to the HTTP request headers, allowing you to identify the user by passing some ID of the browser/machine being used, and take appropriate actions.

 Note